Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Interpretation Methods

 \subsection{Global Interpretation}

-As shown in \cref{fig:global-interpretation}, we interpret the trained model globally by converting it into decision trees~\cite{zhou2021machine}, which are rule-based models.
-More specifically, the training inputs for decision trees are time-series features of failure units' metrics and targets are the suspicious scores by \ours{}.
-We do not use existing interpretation methods for two reasons.
+Our core idea is to use simpler but interpretable models to approximate (rather than outperform) the sophisticated black-box DejaVu models as accurately as possible.
+As shown in \cref{fig:global-interpretation}, we use decision trees (DTs) as the surrogate models.
+The inputs for DTs are selected interpretable time-series features of failure units' metrics, and targets are the suspicious scores from \ours{}.
+We do not use existing deep-learning model interpretation methods for two reasons.
 On the one hand, though many interpretation methods~\cite{zeiler2014visualizing,bau2017network,dicicco2019interpreting} are targeted at interpreting deep-learning models by understanding their inner mechanism, engineers are mainly concerned about the relationship between raw data and root causes~\cite{meng2020interpreting}.
-On the other hand, the inputs and targets of our problem is non-standard and requires extra efforts.
+On the other hand, the inputs and targets of our problem are non-standard and require extra effort.